dag/flask-genshi/docs/index.rst

 Features:

-* Integrates with most of Flask and works with Flask-Babel for internationalization and flatland for form processing (that is, the special support flatland has for Genshi).
+* Integrates fully with Flask and works with Flask-Babel for internationalization and flatland for form processing (that is, the special support flatland has for Genshi).
 Other extensions such as Flask-WTF and Flask-Creole should work fine too.